eliardocosta/BayesNPS/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of BayesNPS is to provide Bayesian inference for the Net Promoter Score.
+The goal of BayesNPS is to compute point and interval estimates for the Net Promoter Score under a Bayesian approach.
+Also, the package compute the minimum sample size to construct the HPD interval for the NPS via the average length criterion.

 ## Installation